nv-morpheus/MRC/CONTRIBUTING.md

 directory:

 1. Generate a code coverage report and ensure your additions are covered.
-   1. take note of the CUDAToolkit setup in the Build section below
+   1. take note of the CUDA Toolkit setup in the Build section below
    2. `./scripts/gen_coverage.sh`
    3. open `./build/gcovr-html-report/index.html`